Anas-MG/Robot-IOT-Projects/WatsonChatbot_with_SpeechAPIs/README.md

-## Chatbot with Python and IBMWatson:
+## Speech chatbot with Python and IBMWatson:

 ![Screenshot (246)](https://user-images.githubusercontent.com/49666154/127555231-98bd7ea2-96fa-416a-ae7b-fdd68ec45006.png)
 #### This project is to give the robot a Speaking ability so it can handle conversation with stupid humans